Waitsia/Senecio field appraisal

 The initial capacity of XPF will be approximately 10 TJ per day, with further expansion possible, and first gas from the extended production test is scheduled for August 2016.

-The Waitsia Gas Project pipeline licence has been assessed and approved by the Department of Mines and Petroleum.
+The Waitsia Gas Project pipeline licence has been assessed and approved by the Department of Mines, Industry Regulation and Safety.
 Other approvals required by several state agencies, as well as the Shire, have been sought and are nearing completion.

 - Additional appraisal activities are planned to provide valuable data that will assist the development process for the Waitsia Gas Project.
 These include diagnostic tests at the Waitsia-2 and Irwin-1 wells, and drilling of up to three appraisal wells in the area over the next 12-18 months.